WILD AND SCENIC RIVERS

 Data That Drives Change

-These data will empower managers of these rivers to preserve water resources that support wildlife, recreation, fishing, and human communities.
+These data empower managers of these rivers to preserve water resources that support wildlife, recreation, fishing, and human communities.

 Our Partners

-Our partners at the USFS, BLM, and NPS as well as 40 state agencies have requested these data to better understand the water quality status and conditions on these rivers.
+Our partners at the USFS, BLM, and NPS as well as 40 state agencies requested these data to better understand the water quality status and conditions on these rivers.

-State water quality agencies will use the data to inform their management decisions to comply with the Clean Water Act and supplement existing data to prioritize future assessments.
+State water quality agencies use the data to inform their management decisions to comply with the Clean Water Act and supplement existing data to prioritize future assessments.

 In the Field